E-commerce

 Select collections or products, exclude out-of-stock items if that rule is chosen

-Sample of SKUs visible on the network as expected
+Sample of SKUs visible on the network side as planned

 Data quality